xflr6/features/docs/manual.rst

 Installation
 ------------

-``features`` is a pure-python package implementing **feature set algebra** as commonly used in linguistics.
+:mod:`features` is a pure-python package implementing **feature set algebra** as commonly used in linguistics.
 It runs under both Python 2.7 and 3.3+ and is `available from PyPI`_.
 To install it using pip_, run the following command:

 .. code:: bash